 Drawing upon interviews conducted by the Capital Jury Project with persons who served as capital jurors, we are able to compare jurors who served on cases where the defendant was less than eighteen years of age at the time of the crime with those who served on cases with defendants eighteen years of age and older.
 We can contrast how capital jurors in these cases assessed the culpability of the defendants and the appropriateness of the death sentence.

 Bowers, William J.; Fleury-Steiner, Benjamin; Hans, Valerie P.; and Antonio, Michael E., "Too Young for the Death Penalty: An Empirical Examination of Community Conscience and the Juvenile Death Penalty from the Perspective of Capital Jurors" (2004).
 Cornell Law Faculty Publications.
-Paper 403.
+403.

 Published in: Boston University Law Review, vol. 84, no. 3 (June 2004).